ANSalcedo/Beyond2ptMock/README.md

 ### Large Redshift space snapshot ([E_mock_redshift-space_large.h5](https://github.com/ANSalcedo/Beyond2ptMock/blob/main/E_mock_redshift-space_large.h5))
 Redshift-space galaxy coordinates for a line-of-sight along the ``z`` coordinate axis with redshift space distortions calculated in the plane-parallel approximation from a 8.0 (Gpc/h)^3 snapshot at z=1.025 with periodic boundary conditions (box length = 2000.0 Mpc/h).
 For each galaxy, the file contains ``x,y,z_los`` in Mpc/h with the box center at ``(0,0,0)``.
 The galaxy number density is ~ 5.7 (Mpc/h)^3.

-_These catalogs are generated at three different cosmologies (Box A,B,C,D,E), so that e.g., an analysis of the real space catalog will not unblind the light cone data._
+_These catalogs are generated at five different flat wCDM cosmologies (Box A,B,C,D,E), so that e.g., an analysis of the real space catalog will not unblind the light cone data._

 ### Issues and Questions
 Please create an issue or email ```ansalcedo@arizona.edu```, ```yosukekobayashi@arizona.edu```, and ```krausee@arizona.edu``` with any questions or requests.